mirisuzanne/mia/content/posts/code/misc/components.md

 even when they come from inside the house?
-Maybe there's an architectural benefit to treating template-components the same way we treat behavior-components?
+Maybe there's an architectural benefit to treating template-components the same way we treat markup-components?
 For sure there are use-cases
 that don't fall neatly into one category or the other.

 ## JS in HTML in JS

-I feel like I'm going around in circles here, and it's not clear to me that I've provided any new insight.

 I _like_ the HTML-familiar
-custom property shape
+custom element shape
 that's recommended by these articles.
 I think it's a good idea
 to use the light DOM